 The Turn of the Tide: Part I

-by Pete Garcia The Greek philosopher Aristotle once said that tolerance and apathy are the last virtues of a dying society.
+The Greek philosopher Aristotle once said that tolerance and apathy are the last virtues of a dying society.
 My understanding is that he is using these two virtues (tolerance and apathy) with a negative connotation in mind.
 Meaning that they are the predominant attitudes of a society on its way to decline and ultimately, extinction.
-Meaning that any nation who tolerates or is apathetic to that which is antithetical to existence is destined for destruction.
+Meaning that any nation that tolerates or is apathetic to that which is antithetical to existence is destined for destruction.
 While this article is primarily aimed at my American audience, there are two truth-isms I want to convey to everyone.

 The first is that almost every generation has thought they were the last generation.

 Imagine you were a Roman citizen alive when the barbarians were at the gates and the Empire began to fall apart.
 Presumably, this scenario would seem every bit as disturbing as an erupting Mt.
 Vesuvius, where the only thing on the horizon was smoke and fire.

 Imagine you lived somewhere in Eastern Europe, or perhaps the Mediterranean in the pre-800s.
 One minute you are enjoying a quiet life in your town or village, and the next it is being leveled by Moslem hordes or Nordic Vikings.
 Families are torn apart and either killed or sold into slavery.
 Everything you had worked for was either taken from you or being set on fire.
 Again, your way of life has just come to an abrupt and radical end.